NerminImamovic/bookstore/README.md

 ## II.
 Configuration

-Be sure that you have installed docker on your local machine, and any service related do Mongo is turned off.
+Be sure that you have installed docker on your local machine, and any service related do MySQL is turned off.

 Configuration is provided in `env.default` file for development and local running, and in `env.test` for the test running.
 Also for making production build we have configuration in `docker-compose.yml` file.